-"Flight cancellations are never good news, but we do operate around 1,300 flights a day so the figure of 39 is a comparatively small one."'Beyond our control'
+"Flight cancellations are never good news, but we do operate around 1,300 flights a day so the figure of 39 is a comparatively small one."

 After cancelling its 10:57 GMT London to Brussels service, Eurostar had said it hoped to accommodate affected passengers on the service a couple of hours later.

 By Wednesday afternoon, the company's website said: "Eurostar is currently operating normally, however onward railway connections and local train services beyond Brussels are likely to be disrupted."

 Services between and London and Paris had continued normally.

 Portuguese airline TAP cancelled a number of flights between London and Lisbon, Porto and Madeira, as well as one Lisbon-Manchester service.
 A service arriving from and returning to Brussels out of Newcastle airport was also cancelled on Wednesday morning.